-Ready yourself with a good set of shoes, a water bottle, sunblock, and hat, and let Big Bear’s thousands of acres of wilderness take care of the rest!
+Ready yourself with a good set of shoes (snowshoes if necessary!) a water bottle, sunblock, and hat, and let Big Bear’s thousands of acres of wilderness take care of the rest!

 The Big Bear Valley offers numerous trails throughout the National Forest.
-Pick up a trail map when you visit the Big Bear Discovery Center or Big Bear Visitor Center and ask the friendly staff for recommendations and tips!
+Pick up a trail map when you visit the Big Bear Visitor Center and ask the friendly staff for recommendations and tips!
 Hiking in the National Forest is free, but parking at trail heads requires an Adventure Pass from the U.S. Forest Service.
-These can be purchased in either location as well.
+These can be purchased as the Visitor Center as well.

 As John Muir said, "In every walk with nature, one receives far more than he seeks."
 Hikers will be treated to stunning scenery in lush meadows and panoramic views from high peaks.
 Wildlife abounds from the forest floor to the air and the forests offer a peacefulness rarely found anywhere else.

 Happy Hills Trail - .2 miles one-way - Very Easy

 Added in 2017, this ADA friendly route allows anyone to enjoy Big Bear’s trails system!
 The fenced and fully-paved path begins from the City Hall parking lot.
 Trail users can admire historical buildings and protected wildlife along the .2 mile stretch and picnic at any one of the numerous tables along the way.

 Alpine Pedal Path - 2.5 miles one-way - Very Easy